Frequently Asked Questions

 Q: What level of experience do your teachers have?

-A: Our teachers average 12 years of teaching experience.
-All of our teachers have taught for at least three years.
+A: Our teachers average 16 years of teaching experience.
 All Saint Lucas teachers have their bachelor’s degree.

 Q: Who attends Saint Lucas?